The UK-EU negotiations

 A new body, the Independent Monitoring Authority for the Citizens’ Rights Agreements, has been set up to ensure that the rights of EU and EFTA citizens enshrined in the WA and TCA are implemented in the UK.

-Neither the TCA nor the recent trade deals between the UK and EFTA countries include reciprocal healthcare provisions, but the UK Government is hoping to conclude such agreements before the end of this year.
-Agreement also needs to be reached for Gibraltar which is similarly outside the scope of the TCA.
-Negotiations for an international treaty on Gibraltar between the bloc and the U.K have begun and we expect agreement on reciprocal healthcare to be agreed swiftly.
+Neither the TCA nor the recent trade deals between the UK and EFTA countries include reciprocal healthcare provisions, but the UK Government is hoping to conclude such agreements shortly.
+Agreement on reciprocal healthcare has been reached for Gibraltar and Switzerland which are similarly outside the scope of the TCA.

 Accessing healthcare in the EU from 1 January 2021